 8 credit hours, 10 contact hours (Lecture: 6; Lab: 4); Semesters Offered: Fall.
-Prerequisite: Minimum grade of C in ENGL 115 or satisfactory test score; concurrent enrollment allowed.
+Prerequisite: None.
 Additional Cost: \$150.00.

-This course introduces students to the fundamentals of construction including tools & safety, foundations, framing, roofing, insulation, and wall layouts.
+This course introduces students to the fundamentals of construction including tools and safety, foundations, framing, roofing, insulation, and wall layouts.
 Students will learn how to lay out a foundation, frame house walls and set engineered trusses.
 This course will concentrate on Green Building techniques and processes utilized to accomplish these parts of the total construction process.